ibexa/documentation-developer/docs/guide/design_engine.md

   Typically a directory containing templates.
 For example, templates located under `app/Resources/views/themes/my_theme` or `src/AppBundle/Resources/views/themes/my_theme` are part of `my_theme` theme.

+!!! caution

+    After creating a new folder in `Resources/views/themes/` you need to clear Symfony cache `bin/console cache:clear`, even if you are working in the dev environment.

 - **Design**: A collection of themes.

   The order of themes within a design is important as it defines the fallback order.
   A design is identified with a name.
 One design can be used per SiteAccess.

+!!! caution

+    The templates contained in `app/Resources/views` will always override templates from a design theme.

 ## Configuration